Long before the age of paper certificates, a seaman tattoo served as their proficiency and competency documents (COP and COC in the modern era).

-For example, there are many varieties of anchors, fully-rigged ships, compass rose, and many others.
+For example, there are many varieties of anchors, fully-rigged ships, compass roses, and many others.

 To get more insightful details of tattooing those designs including their placements in your body, check out Tattoo Stylist’s Ship Tattoo Guide.

-If you plan on getting a sailor tattoo, one that’s rich in history while identifying our line of tradition would be a great design to start.
+If you plan on getting a seaman tattoo, one that’s rich in history while identifying our line of tradition would be a great design to start.

 May the winds be in your favor